adzejs/adze/docs/getting-started/concepts.md

 Adze as a library has a few core goals it attempts to meet.

-The first goal is to provide **a logging library that just works** in both the node and browser environments.
+The first goal is to provide **a logging library that just works** in both the server and browser environments.

 The second goal is to provide **a simple Typescript compatible API** that wraps, extends, or replicates